 The Dance Executive Committee oversees dance committees as they serve to understand the needs of the All Star dance community and make necessary recommendations to the USASF Board to meet those needs.

-The Compliance Committee oversees and rules on all reports of non-compliance of the Professional Responsibility Code and/or Sanctioning Guidelines by event producers and affiliate members.
+The Compliance Committee oversees and rules on all reports of non-compliance of the Code of Conduct & Compliance and/or Sanctioning Guidelines by event producers and affiliate members.
 Rulings of this committee will be sent as recommendations to be reviewed and levied by the USASF Board of Directors.

 The Athletic Performance Standards Committee develops and provides guidelines which strives to protect All Star athletes on and off the performance floor.